 There’s rarely any groupset component on display that you won’t find on bikes in your local bike shop.
 You might find the odd pro bike sporting a non-sponsor correct power meter, but the electronic shifting provided the main three groupset manufacturers is so good that we rarely see anyone stray from their sponsor's product.

-Last year we did see some of the SRAM-sponsored Trek-Segafredo riders using Shimano’s Di2 sprint shifters instead of the SRAM Blips, so we’ll keep an eye out for those again this year.
+Back in 2019 we did see some of the SRAM-sponsored Trek-Segafredo riders using Shimano’s Di2 sprint shifters instead of the SRAM Blips though.

 Speaking of the sprint shifters, you’ll also find many modified satellite shifter buttons that the riders can use to shift gears when resting their hands on the tops of the bar.
 You can certainly buy these special shifters with your new bike, but we'd recommend asking the mechanic if they could fit them for you.